tacofoundation/mrio-python/README.md

 #### Multidimensional or Temporal GeoTIFF

 Ideal for machine learning workflows, especially when each sample (or minicube) should be retrieved in a single operation.
-It also excels at sharing data with non-specialized users, offering seamless access and compatibility with commonly used geospatial tools
+It also excels at sharing data with non-specialized users, offering seamless access and compatibility with commonly used geospatial tools.

 #### NetCDF, HDF5, or Zarr